 The focus of our International Immersion modules is on global strategic challenges.
 The goal is to transfer knowledge and expertise with a worldwide mindset, leading to an understanding of the economic drivers of global economies and the challenges of a cross-cultural business.

 During your 2-year journey, you will not only study at Antwerp Management School, but also in Asia, the U.S.A and Africa.
-During each of these 5-day trips, you will join the students of our parallel AMS EMBA Moscow program and take up courses with local Executive MBA participants.
+During each of these 5-day trips, you will join the students of our parallel AMS EMBA Paris program and take up courses with local Executive MBA participants.

 The subjects of these modules are as follows: